-Intrinsically, the story arc helps people feel sympathy for a character.
+At its core, Freytag’s Pyramid (or Freytag’s Triangle) crafts a narrative arc that fosters sympathy for a character.
 It asks the audience to live in the character’s story world and feel the complexity of their problems.
-Story form persuades audiences to believe in an idea and can influence them to buy a product or service, while also feeling that they’re contributing to something larger.
+For marketing, its power lies in its ability to persuade audiences to believe in an idea and influence them to buy a product or service, while also feeling that they’re contributing to something larger.

-In this article, we’ll break down the concept of Freytag’s Pyramid and how you can apply it to your modern marketing.
+In this article, we’ll explore the concept of Freytag’s Pyramid in-depth and demonstrate how you can adapt and apply it to your modern marketing efforts.

 What is Freytag’s Pyramid

-Gustav Freytag, the 19th Century German playwright and novelist, drew a simple triangle to represent dramatic structure and highlighted seven parts he considered necessary to storytelling: exposition, inciting incident, rising action, climax, falling action, resolution, and denouement (French for “the ending”).
+Gustav Freytag, the 19th-century German playwright and novelist, encapsulated this desire by drawing a simple triangle to represent dramatic structure.
+Then, he highlighted seven elements he considered necessary to storytelling:

 7 elements of dramatic structure in Freytag’s Pyramid: